 Yum!
 Brands, the owner of fast-food chains Taco Bell, KFC, and Pizza Hut, wants to get bigger —a lot bigger.

-CEO Greg Creed tells Fortune that Yum will “easily double” the number of its restaurants by 2020.
+CEO Greg Creed tells Fortune that Yum will “easily double” the number of its restaurants in the upcoming years.
 It currently has 44,000 KFC, Taco Bell, and Pizza Hut restaurants in 130 countries.
 “We want to bring the great taste of our food to the world,” he says.

 Just one year ago, Creed spun off Yum’s restaurants in China into a separate, publicly-traded franchise named Yum China.
 Now his recipe for growth is to dramatically expand the company’s three iconic brands in more countries.
 Yum opens a new KFC every eight hours somewhere around the world, he boasts, and his new goal is to open a new restaurant “at least every five hours.”